Establishment

 A joint NIFA-BARD research project led by Dr. Maeli Melotto from the Department of Plant Sciences at UC Davis and Dr. Shlomo Sela Saldinger from the Department of Postharvest and Food Sciences at ARO aimed at understanding the mechanisms of Salmonella adaptation in lettuce.

-Melotto said that having a better understanding of how Salmonella colonizes lettuce will allow growers to use lettuce cultivars that are not easily colonized by Salmonella.
-He added their findings could be applied to other leafy greens and to the study of pathogens like listeria.
+Melotto stated that a better understanding of how Salmonella colonizes lettuce will enable growers to select cultivars that are less readily colonized by Salmonella.
+He added their findings could be applied to other leafy greens and to the study of pathogens like Listeria.

 Unclogging Irrigation Systems

-As the demand for water has increased, irrigation with reclaimed wastewater, replacing potable water via drip irrigation, has become more prevalent.
-Treated wastewater effluent, which contains both physical and biological contaminants, can lead to clogging of the drippers.
-A joint BARD-funded collaboration, led by Dr. Eran Friedler from the Faculty of Civil & Environmental Engineering at the Technion and Dr. Karl Linden from the Environmental Engineering Program at the University of Colorado Boulder, looked into solving this problem with UV-LED irradiation technology.
-This technology can be used to reduce biological fouling of drip irrigation fed by treated wastewater effluent.
-They also wished to explore whether locating the UV-LEDs along the irrigation line as an integral part of the system could serve as an advantage and help prevent clogging.
+As water demand has increased, irrigation with reclaimed wastewater, replacing potable water through drip irrigation, has become more prevalent.
+Treated wastewater effluent, which contains both physical and biological contaminants, can clog the drippers.
+A joint BARD-funded collaboration, led by Dr. Eran Friedler from the Faculty of Civil & Environmental Engineering at the Technion and Dr. Karl Linden from the Environmental Engineering Program at the University of Colorado Boulder, investigated the use of UV-LED irradiation to address this problem.
+This technology can be used to reduce biological fouling in drip irrigation supplied with treated wastewater effluent.
+They also sought to determine whether placing the UV-LEDs along the irrigation line, as an integral component of the system, could confer advantages and help prevent clogging.

-This study showed that it is possible to minimize effluent-fed emitter biofouling by using UV-LED irradiation and that the use of such technology enhances irrigation efficiency while potentially reducing environmental hazards.
+This study showed that UV-LED irradiation can minimize effluent-fed emitter biofouling and that its use enhances irrigation efficiency while potentially reducing environmental hazards.

 Alleviating Heat Stress in Dairy Cattle

-Summer heat stress is a major factor contributing to low fertility and milk production in lactating dairy cows.
-An integrated approach for improving dairy cow productivity was made possible by the continuing BARD support of a collaborative effort between scientists in Florida and Israel.
+Summer heat stress is a major contributor to reduced fertility and milk production in lactating dairy cows.
+An integrated approach to improving dairy cow productivity was enabled by the continued BARD support for a collaborative effort between scientists in Florida and Israel.
 The focus of their research was to elucidate the basic mechanisms regulating heat-sensitive physiological functions that are associated with reproduction, nutrition, and lactation.

-Targeted investigations were performed in order to examine specific reproductive windows in which heat stress compromises reproductive function.
-This work has led to the development of a timed-insemination program that permits a greater number of cows to be inseminated prior to the more difficult heat stress season when embryonic death is high.
+Targeted investigations were conducted to examine specific reproductive windows during which heat stress compromises reproductive function.
+This work has led to the development of a timed-insemination program that permits a greater number of cows to be inseminated before the more challenging heat-stress season, when embryonic mortality is high.
 The program has increased pregnancy rates during the heat-stressful summer months.
-A total revenue increase of about $4 million per year for Florida dairy producers is projected.
-Such a programmed system of reproductive management was also applied effectively to a timed embryo transfer.
-The basic knowledge acquired to date has provided the basis for the integration of hormonal-biochemical control of reproduction and lactation with an environmental management system to optimize dairy cattle performance, health, and well-being.
+A total annual revenue increase of approximately $4 million is projected for Florida dairy producers.
+Such a programmed reproductive management system was also applied to timed embryo transfer effectively.
+The knowledge acquired to date has enabled the integration of hormonal-biochemical control of reproduction and lactation with an environmental management system to optimize dairy cattle performance, health, and well-being.

 Breeding for Heat Tolerant Wheat Varieties

-Research carried out cooperatively between scientists at ARO, the Volcani Center in Israel, and Texas Tech University in the United States has focused on the mechanisms of heat tolerance in wheat.
-Wheat varieties must be heat-tolerant to produce under the dry hot environments of either Israel or the U.S. Great Plains.
-The study revealed that the ability to accumulate Heat Shock Proteins was not the important mechanism that determines heat tolerance, measured as the ability of the variety to yield under heat stress.
+Research conducted in collaboration among scientists at ARO, the Volcani Center in Israel, and Texas Tech University in the United States has focused on the mechanisms underlying heat tolerance in wheat.
+Wheat varieties must be heat-tolerant to be grown in the dry, hot environments of either Israel or the U.S. Great Plains.
+The study revealed that the ability to accumulate Heat Shock Proteins was not the primary mechanism determining heat tolerance, as measured by the variety's yield under heat stress.
 Instead, traits such as cell membrane stability under heat stress, heat-stable carbon assimilation, and the ability to form grain from carbon reserves stored in the stems were the important characteristics.
-By selecting for these specific traits, elite lines of wheat were developed that are very heat tolerant.
-This research also developed knowledge based on appropriate genetic markers required for the use of marker-assisted selection as a tool in breeding wheat for heat tolerance.
+By selecting for these specific traits, elite wheat lines were developed that are highly heat-tolerant.
+This research also generated knowledge on the appropriate genetic markers required for marker-assisted selection in breeding wheat for heat tolerance.
 BARD was a key source of funding for the basic research component of this scientifically outstanding project.

 Improving Wheat-Seed Proteins by Molecular Approaches

-The wheat laboratories at the Weizmann Institute, Israel, and the ARS, Albany, CA, teamed up through three BARD-funded projects to develop the basic information needed to understand and genetically engineer better wheat quality.
-Among the results of this project was a better understanding of the contributions of wheat-quality proteins and protein domains to the functional properties of wheat doughs and the construction of the first complete synthetic cereal storage protein gene.
-They demonstrated, for the first time, that one can alter parameters related to dough properties and showed the usefulness of bacterial-produced wheat-quality proteins in the study of dough parameters.
+The wheat laboratories at the Weizmann Institute, Israel, and the ARS, Albany, CA, collaborated through three BARD-funded projects to develop the basic information needed to understand and genetically engineer improved wheat quality.
+Among the results of this project was a better understanding of the contributions of wheat-quality proteins and protein domains to the functional properties of wheat doughs, as well as the construction of the first complete synthetic cereal storage protein gene.
+They demonstrated, for the first time, that one can alter dough properties by varying parameters and showed the usefulness of bacterial-produced wheat-quality proteins in studying dough properties.

 Their current BARD-supported project focuses on nutritional rather than functional attributes of the wheat-seed proteins that determine quality, including a molecular approach to increase the levels of the essential amino acid lysine in cereal grains.
-If successful, this latest project will lay a foundation for genetic engineering of nutritional quality, a long hoped-for payoff but a result still to be realized.
+If successful, this latest project will lay a foundation for genetic engineering of nutritional quality, a long-hoped-for payoff but one that remains to be realized.

 New Spray Technology that Reduces Pesticide Use

 Researchers at the Volcani Center and the University of Georgia, with funding from two BARD projects, have developed an aerodynamic/electrostatic method to deliver fine particles of either chemical or biological materials with exceptional precision and efficiency.
-This equipment, now patented and marketed worldwide by the University of Georgia, uses a novel and highly effective method of imparting high levels of electrical charge to finely divided liquid or solid particles.
+This equipment, now patented and marketed worldwide by the University of Georgia, employs a novel and highly effective method to impart a high electrical charge to finely divided liquid or solid particles.
 The equipment also includes electronic instrumentation to measure and characterize dose-response effects on the viability of biological particles such as microorganisms or pollen grains.
 Mathematical modeling and light-intensified machine-vision image analyses are used to measure the microdeposition characteristics of spray droplets on leaves.
-Laboratory and field evaluations have documented, typically, three to six times greater particle deposition directly attributable to the incorporation of electrostatic forces of attraction as part of the air-assisted delivery system.
-The result is a 50% reduction in the amount of pesticide dispensed per unit of land, with the same or better pest control, compared to a full-rate conventional spray application.
-The use of this equipment for mechanized pollination is a potential alternative to traditional pollination by bees in areas where such means of pollination are endangered by natural or man-made factors.
+Laboratory and field evaluations have typically documented three to six times greater particle deposition directly attributable to the incorporation of electrostatic attraction into the air-assisted delivery system.
+The result is a 50% reduction in pesticide per unit area, with comparable or better pest control than a full-rate conventional spray application.
+The use of this equipment for mechanized pollination is a potential alternative to traditional pollination by bees in areas where such pollination is endangered by natural or anthropogenic factors.

 Biological Control of Soilborne Pathogens

 One of BARD’s major contributions has been in the area of biological control of soilborne plant pathogens.
-Cornell University (Geneva) and Hebrew University (Rehovot) scientists collaborated with BARD funding that led to the commercialization of special strains of Trichoderma as biocontrol agents, primarily of root-infecting fungi but also of some leaf-attacking fungi.
-Biological control in the rhizosphere and phyllosphere is now scientifically and technically as advanced as the companion fields of nitrogen fixation and mycorrhizal associations for the biofertilization of plants.
-BARD funding was critical, both for the initial discovery and for later development, of a concept for use in commercial agriculture.
+Cornell University (Geneva) and Hebrew University (Rehovot) scientists, with BARD funding, collaborated to commercialize specialized strains of Trichoderma as biocontrol agents, primarily against root-infecting fungi but also against some leaf-attacking fungi.
+Biological control in the rhizosphere and phyllosphere is now as scientifically and technologically advanced as the companion fields of nitrogen fixation and mycorrhizal associations in plant biofertilization.
+BARD funding was critical, both for the initial discovery and for later development of a concept for use in commercial agriculture.

-The initial research tested and proved the concept that seed, rather than the direct application to soil, is the most effective route for the delivery of these fungal biocontrol agents into the root-soil ecosystem.
+The initial research demonstrated that seed, rather than direct application to soil, is the most effective route for delivering these fungal biocontrol agents into the root-soil ecosystem.
 Subsequently, highly competitive strains of the biocontrol fungus were developed.

-Several of the Trichoderma strains discovered or developed are now being used commercially in Israel, Europe, and the United States.
+Several Trichoderma strains identified or developed are now used commercially in Israel, Europe, and the United States.
 Several companies in Israel and the U.S. are commercializing or have rights to commercialize these strains.
 Products are now being sold for use on greenhouses, turf, and row crops.
-Other products have been registered for control of foliar and fruit pathogens, such as Botrytis gray mold and powder mildews in greenhouse environments.
+Other products have been registered for the control of foliar and fruit pathogens, including Botrytis gray mold and powdery mildews, in greenhouse environments.
 The broad-spectrum uses of these strains is unmatched by any other microbial biocontrol product or plant-associated microorganism.
 The genes encoding the biocontrol enzymes from Trichoderma are being licensed or sublicensed to companies for use as sources of disease resistance in plants, notably alfalfa, turf, ornamentals, apples, tobacco, potatoes, and grapes.

 Genomics & Breeding

 In 1982, BARD very likely funded the first proposal, by any agency, for DNA-level marker research in agriculture.
-Sponsored research uncovered the first DNA level polymorphisms in livestock species.
-It initiated the shift from RFLPs to microsatellites as the major genomic marker, making major contributions to both the chicken and bovine genomic maps and including the establishment of the international reference families for chicken and bovine.
+Sponsored research uncovered the first DNA-level polymorphisms in livestock species.
+It initiated the shift from RFLPs to microsatellites as the primary genomic marker, making major contributions to both the chicken and bovine genomic maps and to the establishment of international reference families for chicken and bovine.
 Synteny (the degree of similarity between species in the distribution of genes on the chromosome) relationships between bovine/human/mouse genomes were determined and used for comparative mapping and comparative positional cloning of genes.
-The first QTL mapping experiments were carried out with poultry and cattle.
+The first QTL mapping experiments were conducted in poultry and cattle.
 The basic statistical designs for mapping and fine mapping were developed at the Hebrew University.
-These include F2 and backcross designs; daughter and granddaughter designs (the latter is the major mapping design utilized in dairy cattle mapping); advanced intercross lines and full-sib intercross lines for fine mapping; selective genotyping and selective DNA pooling for cost-effective QTL mapping.
+These include F2 and backcross designs; daughter and granddaughter designs (the latter is the primary mapping design used in dairy cattle mapping); advanced intercross lines and full-sib intercross lines for fine mapping; and selective genotyping and selective DNA pooling for cost-effective QTL mapping.

-The scope of this research is international, contributing significantly to the early development of a genome map of cattle, as is reflected in the participation of both the US and Israeli teams in the development of the first and second-generation linkage maps of the bovine genome.
-A major contribution of these groups was the mapping of genes (Type I loci) that are useful for comparative mapping and exploitation of the wealth of information generated in human and mouse genome projects.
+The scope of this research is international, contributing significantly to the early development of a genome map of cattle, as evidenced by the participation of both the US and Israeli teams in the development of the first- and second-generation linkage maps of the bovine genome.
+A major contribution of these groups was the mapping of genes (Type I loci) useful for comparative mapping and the exploitation of the wealth of information generated by the human and mouse genome projects.

 The research generated by these early BARD projects was undoubtedly influential in demonstrating the value of such a program.

-Over and above these specific achievements lies the establishment of an ambience for genomic approaches to animal breeding that has led to their rapid adoption by the community of animal geneticists.
+Beyond these specific achievements lies the establishment of an environment for genomic approaches to animal breeding, which has led to their rapid adoption by the community of animal geneticists.
 Worldwide, major QTL mapping studies are underway or nearing completion in all livestock species.
-Implementation of the mapping results in commercial applications and identification and cloning of the actual genes corresponding to QTL are the major challenges as we enter the 21st Century.
+The implementation of mapping results in commercial applications and the identification and cloning of the genes corresponding to QTLs are major challenges as we enter the 21st Century.

 Algal Culture

-The basic knowledge and molecular tools generated from BARD support have significantly enhanced the utility of Haematococcus pluvialis and other algae as biological sources for use in the pigmentation of fish and as a natural source of food colorants and for improving the nutritional quality of human diets.
+The basic knowledge and molecular tools generated through BARD support have significantly enhanced the utility of Haematococcus pluvialis and other algae as biological sources for pigmentation of fish, as natural sources of food colorants, and to improve the nutritional quality of human diets.

 BARD has supported research on the regulation of solar energy conversion to biomass and lipids in marine unicellular algae.
-Unicellular algae are able to synthesize and accumulate special lipid components and fatty acids, which are known for their high nutritional and therapeutic values.
-The research specifically focused on two species of marine microalgae that produce very long-chain polyunsaturated fatty acids.
-The scientific contributions of these projects are considered as breakthroughs in many aspects of algal research and algal biotechnology.
+Unicellular algae can synthesize and accumulate specialized lipids and fatty acids, which are known for their high nutritional and therapeutic value.
+The research focused on two marine microalgal species that produce very long-chain polyunsaturated fatty acids.
+The scientific contributions of these projects are considered breakthroughs in many aspects of algal research and algal biotechnology.

-The molecular tools to study gene structure and gene regulation in non-chlorophyte marine unicellular algae were established.
-Light harvesting complexes such as fucoxanthin-chlorophyll binding protein (FCP) and violaxanthin-chlorophyll binding protein (VCP) were isolated, purified, and characterized.
+Molecular tools for studying gene structure and gene regulation in non-chlorophyte marine unicellular algae were established.
+Light-harvesting complexes such as fucoxanthin-chlorophyll binding protein (FCP) and violaxanthin-chlorophyll binding protein (VCP) were isolated, purified, and characterized.
 Genomic and cDNA libraries were constructed and screened for the relevant genes.
 Isolated clones were characterized, creating the basic requirements for gene expression studies and genetic manipulation of algal cells.

-The feasibility of algal biomass production for aquaculture and human health was established by demonstrating on a semi-industrial scale the capabilities of mass production.
+The feasibility of algal biomass production for aquaculture and human health was established by demonstrating, at a semi-industrial scale, the capability for mass production.
 Nutritional studies verified the importance of algal polyunsaturated fatty acids for the development of animals and demonstrated that algal biomass fed to pregnant and lactating rodents can benefit their offspring.

 Identification of QTLs

 BARD-funded research aimed at developing and testing a new method for systematic discovery and utilization of quantitative trait loci(QTLs) from wild germplasm in the production of improved crop varieties using the tomato as a model system.
-The results indicated that wild populations of plants carry a tremendous wealth of potentially valuable alleles.
+The results indicated that wild plant populations harbor a substantial wealth of potentially valuable alleles.
 Many of the genes found would not have been predicted from the phenotype of the wild plants.
-For example, a gene was found that enhances both the red pigmentation of tomato fruit (lycopene) and the size of tomato fruit from wild species that have very small green fruit (i.e. do not make lycopene).
-Some of the identified QTLs have a significant effect of improving the yield and quality of tomato varieties, and these are in use by seed companies in Israel and the US in their breeding programs through the application of marker-assisted methodologies.
-Using fine mapping and nearly isogenic lines, the two labs have now begun dissecting each QTL and have narrowed several of the QTLs determining yield, sugar content in the fruit, fruit size, and shape down to individual BAC and cosmid clones.
+For example, a gene was identified that enhances both the red pigmentation of tomato fruit (lycopene) and the size of tomato fruit from wild species that produce very small green fruit (i.e., do not produce lycopene).
+Some of the identified QTLs have a significant effect on the yield and quality of tomato varieties and are used by seed companies in Israel and the US in their breeding programs through marker-assisted selection.
+Using fine mapping and nearly isogenic lines, the two labs have begun dissecting each QTL and have narrowed several QTLs determining yield, sugar content in the fruit, fruit size, and shape to individual BAC and cosmid clones.

 The approach to improving tomato crop yields through QTLs introduced from wild species shows promise for exploiting the great wealth of potentially valuable alleles carried by wild relatives.
-QTLs with significant effects on improving yield and quality are now in use by Israeli and US seed companies who are adopting marker-assisted selection methods.
+QTLs with significant effects on yield and quality are now used by Israeli and US seed companies that are adopting marker-assisted selection.
 The work with tomatoes clearly indicates what is possible with other economically important crops.

 Increased Fruit Sugar Content